Pope John Paul I

-Before the August 1978 papal conclave that elected him, he expressed his desire not to be elected, telling those close to him that he would decline the papacy if elected; upon the cardinals' electing him, he felt an obligation to say yes.
+Before the August 1978 papal conclave that elected him, he expressed his desire not to be elected, telling those close to him that he would decline the papacy if elected, but despite this, upon the cardinals' electing him, he felt an obligation to accept.
 He was the first pontiff to have a double name, choosing "John Paul" in honour of his two immediate predecessors, John XXIII and Paul VI.
 He explained that he was indebted to John XXIII and to Paul VI for naming him a bishop and a cardinal, respectively.
-Furthermore, he was the first pope to add the regnal number "I", designating himself "the First".
+Furthermore, he was the only pope to add the ordinal number "I" to his papal name when choosing it.
+It was reported that John Paul was not aware at the time that this was unusual.